 |3.
 Reputation of the Manufacturer||6.
 Value for Money|

-Wondering which therapy for fingernail or toenail fungus scored the highest?
+So which therapy scored the highest?

 If you don’t want to deal with the side effects of pharmaceutical drugs or the expense and risk of surgery, you may want to try these alternative options.

 Although clinically unproven alternative remedies are often safer to use and gentler on the body than pharmaceutical drugs.
-However, it takes a long time to see results that are not significant.
+However, it takes a long time to see results that are temporary.
 Additionally, some of these can be a hassle to use.
 If you are looking for an easy way to get rid of the infection fast, you may want to consider the better options detailed above.